green bar

 Trustees

-Davida A Fox-Melanson, Retired Superintendent of the Carlisle MA Public Schools (1992-2004) and Visiting Lecture in Educational Leadership and Administration at American International College and Bridgewater State University.
-She has her A.B. in Sociology from Clark University, her M.Ed. in Elementary Education from Boston University and her C.A.GS. in School Leadership from Bridgewater State College.
-Her volunteer activities include service on the school council of her district’s high school and on the Board of Directors of a Children’s museum.
+Davida A Fox-Melanson, Retired Superintendent of the Carlisle MA Public Schools (1992-2004) and Visiting Lecturer in Educational Leadership and Administration at American International College and Bridgewater State University.
+She has her A.B. in Sociology from Clark University, her M.Ed. in Elementary Education from Boston University and her CAGS in School Leadership from Bridgewater State College.
+Her volunteer activities include service on the school council of her district’s high school and on the Board of Directors of a children’s museum.

 George P. Richardson